martin-svk/vim-yaml/README.md

 Vim-YAML
 ---

-## Info

-This is maintained fork of [vim-yaml](https://github.com/avakhov/vim-yaml) an indent plugin for Vim to fix indentation for YAML files.
+This is a maintained fork of [vim-yaml](https://github.com/avakhov/vim-yaml) a YAML indent plugin for Vim.

 ## Install